 \section{Abstract}

-We advance the study of the tau-invariants associated to knots and links in rational homology spheres.
 The scope of the paper is threefold.
-First, we build on recent work by Hayden to compute Hedden's tau-invariant $\tau_{\xi}(L)$ in the case when $\xi$ is a Stein fillable contact structure, and $L$ is a transverse link arising as boundary of a $J$-holomorphic curve.
+First, we build on recent work by Hayden to compute Hedden's tau-invariant $\tau_{\xi}(L)$ in the case when $\xi$ is a Stein fillable contact structure on a rational homology sphere, and $L$ is a transverse link arising as the boundary of a pseudo-holomorphic curve.
 This leads to a new proof of the relative Thom conjecture for Stein domains.
-Secondly, we compare the invariant $\tau_\xi$ to the Grigsby-Ruberman-Strle topological tau-invariant $\tau_\s$, associated to the $\Spin^c$-structure $\s=\s_\xi$ of the contact structure, to obtain topological obstructions for a link type to contain a holomorphically fillable transverse representative.
-Finally, we use our main result in pair with methods from lattice cohomology to compute the $\tau_\s$-invariants of certain links in lens spaces, and estimate their PL slice genus.
+Secondly, we compare the invariant $\tau_\xi$ to the Grigsby-Ruberman-Strle topological tau-invariant $\tau_\s$, associated to the $\Spin^c$-structure $\s=\s_\xi$ of the contact structure $\xi$, to obtain topological obstructions for a link type to admit a holomorphically fillable transverse representative.
+Finally, we use our main result together with methods from lattice cohomology to compute the $\tau_\s$-invariants of certain links in lens spaces, and estimate their PL slice genus.